 In-vessel organic diversion system

-Funding from Waikato Regional Council and Hamilton City Council to develop an in-vessel organic diversion system resulted in the development of a prototype by two Waikato engineering students.
-The prototype is now being used for research.
+Their work was supported by funding from Waikato Regional Council and Hamilton City Council, and the prototype is now being used for research.

 Faculty of Worms

 We have a commercial-sized worm farm, colloquially known as the 'Faculty of Worms'.
 This system can contend with 3 tonnes of paper and food waste per annum.
 After 6 months, the decomposed matter is put on the University gardens as fertiliser.

 Other initiatives to reduce organic waste include the placement of smaller worm farms and compost bins around campus.

 As part of their coursework, graphic design students created the funky art on our 32 indoor recycling stations.

 Waste audits (weighing and categorising of waste) occur annually on campus in our efforts to reduce the waste we send to landfill.
 Recent audits have shown that just 5 indoor recycling stations diverted 12 bags of recyclables in a week.